lightward/mechanic-tasks/docs/maintain-collections-by-product-metafield-values/README.md

 ## Documentation

 This task will scan your entire catalog to maintain products in collections based on metafield values.
-Configure the task with a metafield namespace and key (separated by a period, e.g. "custom.color"), and a list of metafield string values paried with collection IDs.
+Configure the task with a metafield namespace and key (separated by a period, e.g. "custom.color"), and a list of metafield string values paired with collection IDs.
 If the value of a product's metafield matches any of the configured ones, then the product will be added to that collection.
 Conversely, products in a configured collection which do not match a metafield value will be removed.

+**Important notes:**
-**Note:** This task only checks the values of metafields that are of type *single_line_text_field* or *list.single_line_text_field*.
+- This task only checks the values of metafields that are of type *single_line_text_field* or *list.single_line_text_field*.
 For list type metafields, the product will qualify for collection membership if *any* of the list values matches a metafield value.
 More information on Shopify metafield types can be found [here](https://shopify.dev/apps/metafields/types#supported-types).
+- Adding and removing products from collections are both handled in the background by Shopify jobs, after the Mechanic task run is complete.
+Expect a delay in final results in your shop for task runs involving very large additions or removals.

 ## Installing this task